algon85/n-able-msp-diataxis/tutorials/n-central/onboarding-a-new-client.md

 ## Step 5: Run Initial Onboarding Automation

-With the agent online and properly named, run the onboarding automation policies to baseline the endpoint.
+Once the agent is online and the device is properly named, run the onboarding automation policies (AMPs) to bring the endpoint into compliance and ensure it is fully monitored.

-**Team Convention (Example):**
-- Run the following AMPs:
+### Running AMPs

+1. Open the device in N-central.
+2. Navigate to **Tools → Task Execution** to run AMPs on the endpoint.
+3. Execute the following AMPs according to team convention:

+- **All endpoints:**
-  - `Onboard`
+  - `Onboard` AMP
-  - ` `

-These automations typically:
+  - `Adlumin Installer` AMP
+- **After enabling BitLocker on the device:**
-- Placeholder
+  - `BitLockerKeys` AMP
+- **Specific clients (e.g., Landing Point):**
+  - Additional client-specific AMPs as required

+> **Note:** TASC computers get the Onboard_TASC amp.

+> **Tip:** Always monitor the AMP execution for errors.
+If an AMP fails, resolve the issue before moving on to the next step.

+### Purpose of Each AMP

+- **Onboard:** Brings the device under baseline monitoring and ensures policies are applied.
+- **Adlumin Installer:** Installs endpoint security and monitoring software.
+- **BitLockerKeys:** Captures BitLocker recovery keys after encryption is enabled.
+- **Client-specific AMPs:** Apply any additional software or configuration policies unique to that client.

 ---